kmcelwee/fsi-web-scraping-seminar/index.markdown

 # Introduction to Twitter Scraping and Analysis with Python

-A collection of web scraping resources for the 2021 FSI summer course [Humanistic Approaches to Media and Data](https://sifp.princeton.edu/humcf).
+A collection of web scraping case studies, exercises, tutorials, and resources for the 2021 FSI summer course [Humanistic Approaches to Media and Data](https://sifp.princeton.edu/humcf).

 ## Tools